Kxng Crooked: Slaughterhouse era

-The new owners of Death Row Records, WIDEawake Entertainment, released a Crooked I album called Hood Star on June 15, 2010.
+The new owners of Death Row Records, WIDEawake Entertainment, released an album called Hood Star on June 15, 2010, comprising recordings Crooked I made while signed to the label in the early 2000s.
 It has 15 songs Wickliffe recorded while signed to the label, with guest appearances from Juvenile, Too Short, Kurupt, Danny Boy, Ray J, Sisqo, and others.

 On August 17, 2010, Crooked I released yet another EP, titled Planet C.O.B.
 Vol. 1, which features production from Rick Rock, Komplex, and more.

 On December 1, 2010, the first single for Crooked I's official debut solo album, Million Dollar Story was released on iTunes titled "Villain", which features Gracie Productions recording artist Sally Anthony.

 On January 12, 2011, after months of speculation, Slaughterhouse officially signed to Shady Records, along with artist Yelawolf.

 On March 21, 2011, Crooked I released the Million Dollar Story EP, available for purchase through iTunes, to tie fans over until the album is released.
 It features two brand new songs and two previously released tracks.

 On July 12, 2011, the compilation Planet C.O.B.
 Vol. 2 was released digitally, and for a limited time was available on CD through Crooked I's official website.
 Unlike the previous installment, which was an EP by Crooked I, this album features songs by all of the C.O.B. affiliates, such as Horseshoe G.A.N.G., Sauce Tha Boss, Coniyac, and more.
 To keep the momentum up for the C.O.B. movement, Crooked I brought his official clothing line to the internet.
 On November 17, 2011, Crooked I announced a new digital EP titled In None We Trust - The Prelude, is set to be released on December 13 and will include guest appearances from Jay Rock, Glasses Malone, Mistah F.A.B., Horseshoe G.A.N.G., Coniyac and K. Young.
 On November 22, 2011, the first single from the EP titled "No Competition" was released to the internet.